Mirko Vučinić: Serbia and Montenegro

+Vučinić received his first call-up to the Serbia and Montenegro national team on 4 June 2005 for the FIFA World Cup qualifier against Belgium in Belgrade, which ended in a goalless draw, entering the game as a substitute for Nenad Jestrović in the 53rd minute.
+He made his second appearance four days later in a friendly match against Italy at the Rogers Centre in Toronto.

+Vučinić was also a member of the Serbia and Montenegro national under-21 team that qualified for the 2006 UEFA European Under-21 Championship in great fashion, defeating Croatia 5–2 on aggregate in a two-leg playoff.
+In the first leg on 12 November 2005, Vučinić scored a hat-trick and celebrated with the Serbian three-finger salute.

-Vučinić played for Serbia and Montenegro's U21 national team and was later one of two Montenegro-born players chosen to play for Serbia and Montenegro at the 2006 FIFA World Cup (the other one being Dragoslav Jevrić).
-He had already been capped three times for the national team, but on 23 May 2006 he got injured and could not participate in the competition.
+On 14 May 2006, Vučinić was called up by Dragan Okuka to the under-21 side for the 2006 UEFA European Under-21 Championship.
+A day later, he was also called up by Ilija Petković to play for the senior Serbia and Montenegro side at the 2006 FIFA World Cup.
+At the Under-21 Championship, Vučinić stretched his knee ligaments in the opening group stage match against Germany on 23 May 2006.
+As a result, he could not participate in the World Cup and was replaced in the squad by Dušan Petković on 30 May 2006.

+His last appearance for Serbia and Montenegro was a friendly against Tunisia on 1 March 2006.

 Montenegro

-After Montenegro became an independent country on 3 June 2006, and a new national team was to be established, Vučinić initially opted to play for the Serbian national football team, but eventually decided to play for his native country.
-He earlier said, on 1 February 2006, in light of the possibility of a Serbian-Montenegrin union split, that "according to me, it is not a good idea".
-In a match against Croatia the same month, he shouted "Serbia" and showed the three-finger salute.
-However, in September 2006 in a press conference in Rome, he said, according to La Gazzetta dello Sport "I am hundred percent Montenegrin and happy that the union with Serbia has ended".
+After Montenegro became an independent country on 3 June 2006, and a new national team was to be established, Vučinić initially opted to play for the Serbia national football team, but eventually decided to play for his native country.
+In September 2006 in a press conference in Rome, according to La Gazzetta dello Sport, he said "I am one hundred percent Montenegrin and happy that the union with Serbia has ended".

 He scored the first goal of Montenegro's history when he netted a penalty kick in the team's first international match on 24 March 2007, a 2–1 friendly win against Hungary.
 He has earned a total of 46 caps, scoring 17 goals.
-His final international was a June 2017 friendly match against Iran.
+His final international was a June 2017 friendly against Iran.

 In 2010, in a game against Switzerland, Vucinic gained notoriety after he scored the game's only goal when he took off his pants and ran around with the shorts on his head, showing off his underpants.